Install PyTorch on NYU Greene High Performance Computing Cluster.

 How to access compute resources for Robot Perception?

 Use the command below to log in to the HPC Cluster.
 It will ask you for your password.
 Enter the password that you use for logging in using your NetID.
 It will also ask you something related to fingerprint, type yes if that prompt shows up.
-This is to add the cluster in the list of trusted computer.
+This is to add the cluster in the list of trusted computers.

 ssh <netid>@greene.hpc.nyu.edu

 Now you need to hop to NYU HPC’s Google Cloud Bursting nodes intended for use in coursework.
-To do that, use the following snippet.
+To do that, use the following command.
 Don’t run jobs on NYU Greene since it’s intended only for research purposes.

 ssh burst